lamaparbat/BLOCKCHAIN-ELECTION-DAPP/README.md

 - Citizen outside the country cannot vote their favourite ones.
 - Voter might be stand on the queue for long time and very difficulty for the old age citizens
 - Voting result might takes long time to publish

-### Advantages of decentralized voting system
--> All above traditional voting system drawbacks can overcome with blockchain technology.

-### Disadvantages of decentralized voting system
-- The reason blockchain is a highly secure system is the ledger is public.
-All past transactions can be seen by anyone who works the system, and they can’t be changed because everyone will notice.
-That doesn’t work in a voting system where secret ballot is mandated.
-Every transaction is identifiable.

 Author: Parbat Lama